rchavarria/learning-elixir/code/round-06/weather/README.md

 # WIP list:

-- Transform XML data into some data structure, such as a hashdict
+- Format data structure in a table

 # TODO list:

-- Format data structure in a table
 - Give the table a nice format

 # DONE list:

 + Handle response from weather.gov. :error or :ok, returning just the body
++ Transform XML data into some data structure, such as a hashdict